chriskrycho/v5.chriskrycho.com/site/journal/2019/JSON Feed Apology and Explanation.md

 ---

-To my very great annoyance, I realized today that I managed to ship a broken version of JSON Feed with this version of my site.
+To my very great annoyance, I realized today that I managed to ship a broken version of <abbr title="JavaScript Object Notation">JSON</abbr> Feed with this version of my site.

-*[JSON]: JavaScript Object Notation

 For those of you who don’t care about any of the details: it’s fixed now!